Government Medical College, Nizamabad

 Government Medical College also Nizamabad Medical College is a medical college located in Nizamabad, Telangana, India.
-It began its academic year from 2013-14.
+It began its academic year from 2013 to 2014.
 It is affiliated to Kaloji Narayana Rao University of Health Sciences.

 History

-It received clearance from Medical Council of India to start its academic year from year 2013-14 with 100 seats for MBBS.
+It received clearance from Medical Council of India to start its academic year from year 2013–14 with 100 seats for MBBS.

 The college also has DNB Seats in various Broad speciality courses like General Medicine, General Surgery, Obstetrics & Gynaecology, Anesthesia and Paediatrics (updated as per July-17 session).